H&R Block Review 2022-2023: Honest Review by a CPAPersonal Taxes

 H&R Block Deluxe Online accommodates everything in Free Online + itemized deductions.

-Online Assist: If you would like a real CPA or EA to review your Deluxe Online return through H&R Block Online Assist, there is an additional fee.
+Online Assist: If you would like a tax expert to review your Deluxe Online return through H&R Block Online Assist, there is an additional fee.
 The standard price is $69.99 plus a state fee but you may be able to get a discount by filing early.

 H&R Block Premium Online